arkaht/cpp-curve-x/README.md

 ```cmake
 target_link_libraries(<your_project_target> PRIVATE curve_x <your_project_libs>)
 ```
-5. In your code, use the library, for example in `main.cpp`:
+5. In your code, use the library, for example in your `main.cpp`:
 ```cpp
 #include <curve-x/curve.h>